When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 ACT-UP was the putative progenitor of Queer Nation, an activist group founded in 1990.
 But this new group thought ACT UP was AIDS obsessed.
 It gave AIDS a wide berth in favor of kiss-ins.

 Larry Kramer has surfaced now and again since those days, like one of those Icelandic volcanoes struggling to emerge from the icy sea, boiling the water and raising clouds of scalding steam.
 His HIV infection has not, he says, had a direct major impact on his health, but he has needed a liver transplant, and his angry public pronouncements and interviews are scored with despair.
 Since the Nineties he has come to sound more and more like a gay Savonarola.

-Most recently he has been involved in a major public row with Barbara Streisand over filming of his play The Normal Heart, in which he claims that she has seriously cut the character representing him in order to considerable expand the role of the female doctor, which Streisand intended to play.
+His most newsworthy moment was amajor public row with Barbara Streisand over filming of his play The Normal Heart, in which he claims that she had seriously cut the character representing him in order to considerable expand the role of the female doctor, which Streisand intended to play.
 Two giant egos playing bumper cars.

 A COURSE IN MIRACLES